 The Loading Time

 So many devices are being used to access the internet these days.
-And all these devices are functioning on different platforms, as well as varied screen sizes.
+And all these devices function on different platforms, as well as varied screen sizes.
 It is critical that the theme you choose is 100% responsive to all devices.

 When you run a website, you want it to rank high with search engines.
-But this can’t happen if the theme of the site isn’t geared towards visibility.
-In other words, it needs to work well with important plugins and other SEO related factors.
+But this can’t happen if the theme of the site isn’t geared toward visibility.
+In other words, it needs to work well with important plugins and other SEO-related factors.

 A website should be functional and practical at all times.
 Users shouldn’t be clicking all over the place trying to get where they think they want to go.
 And the theme plays the biggest part in how easily users ultimately navigate the site.